Posted on 21 Mar 2014

 German Volume Training is barbaric, tried-and-tested muscle building routine which will sort the men from the boys.

-Pushing your body to the limit with 6 weeks of GVT is the ideal way to shellshock your body and smash through any plateau.
+Pushing your body to the limit with six weeks of GVT is the ideal way to shell-shock your body and smash through any muscle growth plateau.

 You’ll end each session weeping, cursing and crawling your way out of the gym!